ONAP vs OSM – The Battle for NFV Management and Orchestration Supremacy

 Create Production-Grade NFV Deployments With Cloudify

-ONAP vs OSM
+ONAP Vs OSM

-OSM has been imagined as a framework that will follow the ETSI standard, with the scope to cover NFV orchestration (including network service onboarding, lifecycle, and performance management), VNF management (including VNF onboarding, lifecycle, fault, and performance management), VIM/SDN controllers, and security.
-On the other hand, ONAP covers all of the above; it also includes a unified design framework (supporting TOSCA and YANG) helping with end-to-end service orchestration and automation.This is considered a very important function and a good reason to adopt software-based networks.
+OSM has been created as a framework in line with the ETSI standard, with a scope that covers NFV orchestration (including network service onboarding, lifecycle, and performance management), VNF management (including VNF onboarding, lifecycle, fault, and performance management), VIM/SDN controllers, and security.
+ONAP ticks all of these boxes, and includes a TOSCA- and YANG-supporting unified design framework, which helps with end-to-end service orchestration and automation.This function is highly important, and a strong reason to adopt software-based networks.

 To recap: Management and Orchestration are amongst the most important functions to consider when using NFV technology, and when planning to leverage automation for a service deployment.

 ONAP and OSM have created a divide amongst IT professionals, driven by the industry’s rapidly evolving acceptance of various ideas and technologies aimed at enabling faster service deployment, network development, and cost reduction.